wp-plugins/timezonecalculator/readme.txt

 2. This picture presents the Preview Section of the TimeZoneCalculator Tab in the Admin Menu.

-3. This screenshot shows an example of the clock in the WordPress 3.1+ Admin Bar. - The date/time and the display format can be customized.
+3. This screenshot illustrates the clock in the WordPress Admin Bar. - The date/time and display format can be customized.

-4. This image presents an example of the clock of the Admin Menu. - The date/time and the display format can be customized.

-5. The last screenshot shows the Calculator Section in the Tools Menu.
+4. The last picture depicts the Calculator Section in the Tools Menu.

 == Upgrade Notice ==

+= 3.00 =

+This is a general code clean-up. - Please note that for TimeZoneCalculator v3.00 you need at minimum WordPress 3.3.

 = 2.00 =

 This is not only a feature but also a security update. - Thus, I'd strongly recommend all users of TimeZoneCalculator which have at least an environment of WordPress 2.8 or higher and PHP 5 to install this version!

 == Changelog ==

+= 3.00 =

+* changed settings-page to jQuery
+* improved usability
+* discontinued support for Prototype
+* updated jshashtable to 3.0
+* removed legacy-code -> minimum-version of WordPress necessary is now 3.3
+* renamed option include_wordpress_clock_admin_head to include_wordpress_clock_admin_bar
+* added caching for continent/timezone-select fields
+* removed option ajax_refresh_lib
+* removed deprecated function getTimeZonesTime()
+* applied PHP 5 constructor in widget
+* tested with PHP 5.4
+* removed PHP closing tag before EOF
+* removed reference sign on function calls
+* adopted plugin-links to the new structure of wordpress.org
+* cleaned-up code

 = 2.45 =
 * made add-link to [link manager for WordPress 3.5 and higher optional](https://core.trac.wordpress.org/ticket/21307)